PrintLines/DevSoft/README.md

 # DevSoft
-Code I've written as part of a module called Developing Software: Introduction
+Code I've written as part of a module called Developing Software: Introduction.